JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goFundamentals.md

 ### **4.1.
 Function Definition**

 A function must be defined before it can be called.
-A function definition must have a name, and a body with optional list of parameters and a return type.
+A function definition must have a name and a body with an optional list of parameters and a return type.
 In Go, the `func` keyword is used to define a function.

 A function can be defined using the following syntax: